Cyr-ius/PhotoShow/README.md

 ## Overview

 **PhotoShow Revolution **, *your* web gallery. **PhotoShow Revolution** is a *free* and *open source* web gallery, that you can very easily install on your web server.
 It doesn't even require a database !
-Multi format supported : images (library GD required) and videos (binary ffmpeg or avconv)
+Multi format supported : images (library GD required) and videos (for encoding/streaming :binary ffmpeg or avconv required)

-Propulsed with Jquery 1.10 , BootStrap 2.3.2
+Propulsed with Jquery 1.10 , BootStrap 2.3.2 , Webservice JSON-RPC.

 ## Demonstration